aezechuk/birthbff-grc-assessment/README.md

 **What I found:**

 The application server security group permitted unrestricted inbound SSH access from 0.0.0.0/0.
-Additional application ports were also publicly reachable as part of the simulated deployment..
+Additional application ports were also publicly reachable as part of the simulated deployment.
 The instance did have an IAM instance profile attached — a compliant control eliminating the need for long-term credentials on the instance.
 The overly permissive security group rules represented the primary finding for this tier.

 **Findings:** F-006 (High — shared with network assessment)